 Unfortunately, not everyone is going to be a hot shot on the trading floor — so what jobs can you get with a finance degree?
-This article will help you get a better idea of the practical jobs that align with a degree in the field and the qualifications you’ll need to land one of these impressive roles.
+This article will help you get a better idea of the practical careers in finance that align with a degree in the field and the qualifications you’ll need to land one of these impressive roles.

 Jobs posted: 125,0212

 Potential job titles: finance analyst, treasury analyst, risk analyst

 Preferred qualifications: A bachelor’s degree is commonly required for entering this field.
 Recommended majors include accounting, finance, economics or statistics.

 Financial analyst in-depth: Individuals, businesses, non-profit organizations and governments employee financial analysts to gather and dissect financial data and guide their investment decisions.
 Financial analysts look for market trends and investment opportunities while using formulas and statistical analysis to calculate risk and potential outcomes.
 In this role you’ll need to have a strong understanding of statistics and a knack for interpreting data into practical investment advice.

 Projected job growth (2016 – 2026): 19% increase

 Jobs posted: 119,9292

 Potential job titles: finance manager, controller, chief financial officer, treasurer

 Preferred qualifications: A bachelor’s degree in finance, accounting or a related field with several years of experience working in the field.
 Addition credentials such as the CFA or an MBA are also recommended.